NotePlan/plugins/jgclark.EventHelpers/README.md

 - **eventsHeading**: in `/insert today's events as list` the heading to put before the list of today's events.
 Optional.
 - **calendarSet**: optional ["array","of calendar","names"] to filter by when showing list of events.
 If empty or missing, no filtering will be done.
 - **addMatchingEvents**: for `/add matching events` is a set of pairs of strings.
 The first string is what is matched for in an event's title.
 If it does match the second string is used as the template for how to insert the event details at the cursor.
 This uses the same `*|TITLE|*`, `*|START|*` (time), `*|END|*` (time), `*|NOTES|*` and `*|URL|*` template items below ...
 NB: At this point the 'location' field is unfortunately _not_ available through the API.
-- **showCalendarName**: optional - set to true if you want to see the calendarname (also add it to your string template!)
 - **calendarNameMappings**: optional - add mappings for your calendarnames - e.g. "Thomas;Me" - then in the Note following appears: `- Me: Event 1 (15:00)` (obviously it depends on your template) - maybe for formatting purposes

 ### Using Event Lists from a Template